One of the most popular and favored bee species in commercial beekeeping is the Italian Bee.

 The high brood production rate also results in a high population that could lead to swarming, another negative trait of Italian bees.

-This is a problem for most beekeepers because it can lead to the loss of a hive.
+This is a problem even for an experienced beekeeper because it can lead to the loss of a hive.
 When the queen bee swarms with about half of the workers, the old hive is without a queen to manage the hive, leading to the eventual death of the whole colony.

 Susceptibility to Mite Infestations